okohll/abdocs/content/docs/security-and-compliance/security-features/roles.md

 Users who **aren't** a member of the role will see the account name field in the data editing form and in views.
 This can be useful for allowing e.g. group managers to see all data.

 If any multi-tenanting roles are set up, then views which **don't** contain a multi-tenanting field will be marked in red in the administration interface, as a warning.
 If a multi-tenanting user loads one of these views, they will see all records.
 Typically, practically all views will need the multi-tenanting field to be present.

+#### Allow only multi-tenanting views to be seen
+Optionally, this can be ticked.
+If ticked, user's will only be shown views which contain the multi-tenanting field, 'Account Name' in the example above.

+This is an added protection - if the multi-tenanting field is removed from a view, the user won't see it any more.
+Otherwise they'd be able to see all data in the view, even that which they shouldn't.
+This can also be useful to set when there is partial multi-tenanting set up, i.e. some views are multi-tenanted but others aren't and you only want certain groups (e.g. people outside the organisation) to see the multi-tenanted parts, not everything.

 ### Complex multi-tenanting